-The call is open to applicants based outside of Ireland as well as those recently recruited from overseas (i.e. within 2 years of the Expression of Interest deadline).
+The call is open to applicants based outside of Ireland as well as those recently recruited from abroad (i.e., within two years of the Expression of Interest deadline).
 The applicant must have received their PhD (or equivalent qualification) between three and 15 years prior to the year of this call; that is, on any date from 2003 to 2015.
-Applicants are expected to have demonstrated research excellence, independence, maturity and leadership, by having several important publications without the participation of their PhD supervisor, as well as having secured independent research funding and accumulated supervisory experience.
-It is also expected that the applicant would be of international standing as demonstrated by various indicators of scientific maturity, such as peer review experience, invited keynote talks, international collaboration, conference and workshop organisation, amongst others.
+Applicants are expected to have demonstrated research excellence, independence, maturity and leadership by having several important publications without the participation of their PhD supervisor, and should have secured independent research funding and accumulated supervisory experience.
+It is also expected that the applicant will be of international standing as demonstrated by various indicators of scientific maturity, such as peer review experience, invited keynote talks, international collaboration, conference and workshop organisation, amongst others.
 The award has a five-year duration and is designed to provide the best setting for award holders to foster their creativity and further develop their leadership role.
 The recruitment and support of future research leaders will reinforce the national research and enterprise base with outstanding early/mid-career researchers and enhance Ireland’s reputation for its research and innovation.
 The ambitions of appointed SFI President of Ireland Future Research Leaders Programme awardees will be consistent with the strategic research direction of the host institutions.

-- With the support of the host Research Body, to enable an appropriate environment (support and infrastructure) to assist the awardee in realising their potential and further develop as research leaders
+- With the support of the host Research Body, to enable an appropriate environment (support and infrastructure) to assist the awardee in realising their potential and further develop as research leaders.

-- To maintain Ireland’s top 20 position in international bibliometric rankings through an increase in the number and quality of journal publications
+- To maintain Ireland’s top-20 position in international bibliometric rankings through an increase in the number and quality of journal publications.

-- To enable collaborations with academic and industry partners particularly in areas of strategic priority
+- To enable collaborations with academic and industry partners particularly in areas of strategic priority.

-- To increase the proportion of invention disclosures, patents, licenses and spin outs recorded by Ireland that are linked to SFI research
+- To increase the proportion of invention disclosures, patents, licenses and spin outs recorded by Ireland that are linked to SFI research.

 A contribution of up to 50% of the salary of the applicant is an eligible cost in cases where they will not be in receipt of a full salary from the Research Body.
 The remainder of the salary must be paid by the host institution and in this situation, the total value of the research award will be up to a maximum of €1,000,000, exclusive of the Research Body’s salary contribution and start-up costs.
-Where the applicant is already in receipt of a full salary (e.g. they are a permanent member of staff), no salary contribution may be requested.
-It is the expectation of SFI that the President of Ireland Future Research Leaders awardee would have moved to a full-time position funded by the host institution by the end of the award.
+Where the applicant is already in receipt of a full salary (e.g., they are a permanent member of staff), no salary contribution may be requested.
+It is the expectation of SFI that the President of Ireland Future Research Leaders Programme awardee would have moved to a full-time position funded by the host institution by the end of the award.

 The lead applicant must:

-- Be an outstanding early/mid-career researcher between 3 and 15 years post PhD or equivalent, undertaking research in the broad areas of science or engineering in an overseas academic institution or industry, or have been recently recruited to Ireland (within 2 years of the Expression of Interest deadline), and who has demonstrated research excellence, independence and leadership, and shown exceptional potential to become a research leader of the future.
+- Be an outstanding early/mid-career researcher between three and 15 years post-PhD (or equivalent), who has undertaken research in areas aligned to SFI’s legal remit in an overseas academic institution or industry, or who has been recently recruited to Ireland (within two years of the Expression of Interest deadline), and who has demonstrated research excellence, independence and leadership, and shown exceptional potential to become a research leader of the future.

-- Have an outstanding track record commensurate with their field and career stage which includes significant publications (as senior author) in major international peer reviewed journals and invited presentations at well-established international conferences
+- Have an outstanding track record commensurate with their field and career stage which includes significant publications (as senior author) in major international peer-reviewed journals and invited presentations at well-established international conferences

-- Have secured independent research funding from competitive publicly-funded sources as a lead investigator or co-investigator.
+- Have secured independent research funding from competitive publicly funded sources as a lead investigator or co-investigator.
 The grant must have been competitively awarded and internationally peer reviewed.
-Eligible research grants would be expected to support at least one full-time equivalent, excluding the applicant(s), and include research team costs (e.g. materials and consumables).
-This EXCLUDES smaller awards such as travel grants, equipment grants, postgraduate fellowships, postdoctoral fellowships, and awards of short duration (12 months or less).
+Eligible research grants would be expected to support at least one full-time equivalent, excluding the applicant(s), and include research team costs (e.g., materials and consumables).
+This excludes smaller awards such as travel grants, equipment grants, postgraduate fellowships, postdoctoral fellowships, and awards of short duration (12 months or less).
 Laboratory fit-out/setup funding, awards from the applicant’s institution, and awards that have not been subject to external international peer review are also excluded.
 Evidence to support the validity of an award may be requested.

 - Have accumulated supervisory experience of Masters-level and/or PhD students.

-- Have demonstrated international standing (e.g. peer review, keynote talks, collaboration, conference and workshop organisation etc.) as indicators of scientific maturity, in addition to potentially demonstrated capability of working collaboratively with private enterprise.
+- Have demonstrated international standing (e.g., peer review, keynote talks, collaboration, conference and workshop organisation, etc.) as indicators of scientific maturity, in addition to potentially demonstrated capability of working collaboratively with private enterprise.

 - Be an individual who will be recognised by the Research Body upon receipt of the SFI award as an independent investigator who will have an independent office and research space at the host Research Body for which s/he will be fully responsible for at least the duration of the SFI grant.

-SESAME opens for applications: 03 March 2017
+- SESAME opens for applications: 29th May 2018

 Full details on the proposal and submission requirements may be found in the proposal call.
 Please read the documentation carefully in advance of queries and submission: